Are you a lover of beautiful indoor plants? I can relate – just look at our indoor garden below! =)

 Today I am so happy to share with you 18 of my favorite and easiest indoor plants, and the following helpful tips:

-Which indoor plants are good for low light conditions.
+Best indoor plants for low light conditions.

-Best flowering indoor plants that are easy to grow.
+Beautiful flowering indoor plants that are easy to grow.

 Let’s dive in and learn about each plant, plus their care tips at the end ( don’t miss ) !

 1. Best large house plant: Fiddle Leaf Fig

 Let’s start with everyone’s favorite indoor tree: Fiddle Leaf Fig (the tree on the left )!
 We have not 1, but 4 Fiddle Leaf Figs, all grown easily from cuttings 3 years ago.
 They are so gorgeous and easy to care for.
 The key is bright light and watering once a week.
 You can learn all about Fiddle Leaf Fig care tips and propagation in this detailed guide I wrote here!

 2-4.
 Beautiful indoor plants for low light conditions.

 Even though we may not notice it, the most challenging thing about growing indoor plants is the low light conditions most spaces have!
 These 3 trailing house plants can do well in low light or bright light.

 Epipremnum aureum “Jade and Pearl” / Jade & Pearl Pathos has beautiful variegated white and green foliage great for brightening up a room.

 Tradescantia zebrina / Wandering Jew is a great colorful indoor plant with stunning silver metallic stripes on one side of the leaves and deep purple on the other.
 Tip: a little extra morning sun will make this plant more purple!